This is my updated Thrivecart review a year after purchasing it for my business.

 What Is Thrivecart?

-Thrivecart, a solution-driven online marketing platform, founded by Josh Bartlett in 2016.
+Thrivecart, a solution-driven online marketing platform, was founded by Josh Bartlett in 2016.
 Josh made a medium post announcing the launch of the platform on February 1st, 2016.

-Ever since Thrivecart has won the hearts the many.
+Fast-forward to 2023… Thrivecart has won the hearts the many.

 Josh built Thrivecart out of his frustration for not being able to carry out the majority of tasks he wanted from various cart solutions he had tried.